 We believe that we are the largest provider of risk assessment services to the life insurance industry in the United States.
 Our risk assessment services comprise underwriting support services to the life insurance industry including teleunderwriting, specimen collection and paramedical examinations, laboratory testing, medical record retrieval, motor vehicle reports, telephone inspections and credit checks.
 The laboratory tests performed and data gathered by us are specifically designed to assist an insurance company in objectively evaluating the mortality and morbidity risks posed by policy applicants.
-The majority of the testing is performed on specimens of individual life insurance policy applicants, but also includes specimens of individuals applying for individual and group medical and disability policies.
+The majority of the testing is performed on specimens of individual life insurance policy applicants, but also includes specimens of individuals applying for medical and disability policies.
 We also provide risk assessment services in Canada.
+We operate approximately 65 locations in the United States and Canada where we provide paramedical examinations.
+We also contract with third parties for these services at 160 locations across the United States.